bentormey/btormey/src/pages/posts/what-can-machine-learning-tell-you-about-your-weight.md

 If you don't take enough samples, you lose important information.
 The Nyquist-Shannon theorem suggests that we should use a sample rate greater than two measurements per week (a sample rate >  2/7) to attempt to reconstruct what's happening over the weekly timescale.

-Here are two curves showing weight gain in red and weight loss in green.
-Look what happens when you take two samples.
+**Example.** Here are two curves showing weight gain in red and weight loss in green.

 ![](/images/untitled-design-3.png)

-Both curves look the same when we sample at those points and try to extrapolate the trend.
+Both curves look the same when we sample at two points and try to extrapolate the trend.

-Observation error contributes to the noise too, even if you consistently take your measurements on the same scale at the same time.

-Take a moving average...
-MA(14)
+That's why you should take a **moving average** of your daily weight measurements to filter out the noise.

 Allows you to smooth out the noise and see a clear trend.